Yemen: Regions and climate

-Yemen is the sixth most water stressed country in the world.
+Yemen was the sixth most water stressed country in the world in 2022.

 Yemen can be divided geographically into four main regions: the coastal plains in the west, the western highlands, the eastern highlands, and the Rub' al Khali in the east.
 The Tihamah ("hot lands" or "hot earth") form a very arid and flat coastal plain along Yemen's entire Red Sea coastline.
-Despite the aridity, the presence of many lagoons makes this region very marshy and a suitable breeding ground for malaria-borne mosquitos.
+Despite the aridity, numerous lagoons make this region very marshy and a suitable breeding ground for malaria-bearing mosquitos.
 Extensive crescent-shaped sand dunes are present.
 The evaporation in the Tihamah is so great that streams from the highlands never reach the sea, but they do contribute to extensive groundwater reserves.
 Today, these are heavily exploited for agricultural use.

-Near the village of Madar about 50 km north of Sana'a, dinosaur footprints were found, indicating that the area was once a muddy flat.
+Near the village of Madar about 50 km north of Sanaa, dinosaur footprints were found, indicating that the area was once a muddy flat.
 The Tihamah ends abruptly at the escarpment of the western highlands.
 This area, now heavily terraced to meet the demand for food, receives the highest rainfall in Arabia, rapidly increasing from 100 mm per year to about 760 mm in Taiz and over 1000 mm in Ibb.
 Temperatures are warm in the day but fall dramatically at night.

 The central highlands are an extensive high plateau over 2000 m in elevation.
 This area is drier than the western highlands because of rain-shadow influences, but still receives sufficient rain in wet years for extensive cropping.
 Water storage allows for irrigation and the growing of wheat and barley.
-Sana'a is in this region.
+Sanaa is in this region.
 The highest point in Yemen and Arabia is Jabal An-Nabi Shu'ayb, at about 3666 m.
 Yemen's portion of the Rub al Khali desert in the east is much lower, generally below 1000 m, and receives almost no rain.
 It is populated only by Bedouin herders of camels.